wmconnolly/100-days-of-code/log.md

 scp localfile.xyz user@<VMs IP addr>:/destin/ation/path
 ```

 **Thoughts:** I haven't spent this much time at the CLI since installing Arch on a Dell XPS 13 with a Broadcom wireless card ^.^

+---

+## Day 65, December 6, 2019

+**Today's Progress:** Still stuck on server refusing to connect, after ensuring swap was disabled.
+Missing the clues at the moment.

+**Thoughts:**